CTS Pilot Awards Program

 Whereas translational research focuses on the specific case of a target or disease, translational science generates scientific and operational innovations that overcome longstanding challenges and roadblocks along the translational research pipeline.
 These include scientific, operational, financial, and administrative innovations that transform the way research is conducted, making it faster, more efficient, and more impactful.

-CTPH Pilot Grant applications will be accepted once per year.
+CTPH Pilot Award applications will be accepted once per year.

 2026 Pilot Awards Program